 Park Rangers experience a motherly spirit.

-Playful, curious children are also housemates!
+Playful, curious child spirits are also housemates!

 Being a union town, there was money to be made, working in Bodie.
 While the miners preferred to live in rugged cabins near the Standard Mine where they worked on Bunker Hill, other people preferred to live closer to town so their children could attend school and live in an actual neighborhood.
 The Mendocini children played with the children who lived in the nearby houses in their little suburb.

 Several generations of Mendocini family members lived in this house, that they loved and took care of.
-Daughter Anna grew up and lived there perhaps with her own family.
+Daughter Anna grew up and lived there, perhaps with her own family.
 They may have been one of the families that were some of the last to leave, for their home was in good enough condition to become home to a series of park rangers.

 HISTORY OF MANIFESTATIONS

-People who enjoyed taking care of their families and guests while alive, sometimes continue to do so while in spirit form, with people who stay in their old, earthly home.
+People who enjoyed taking care of their families and guests while alive, sometimes continue to do so while in spirit form, interacting with people who stay in their old, earthly home.

 Children in spirit-form continue to play in their favorite spots while they were alive.

-Entities of the Mendocini children
+The Entities of the Mendocini children

 Most Probably so.
 The Mendocini family has chosen to stay in their beloved family home, remembering all the love and good times they experienced here, and in turn show caring hospitality to the rangers who stay here.